ChangChunHe/Eigen_Projection_Function/README.md

 for developers.

-I hope you can new a python3 environment via `virtualenv` or other ways, so that there will not appears some incompatible problems
+I hope you can new a python3 environment via `virtualenv` or other ways, so that there will not appear some incompatible problems